Planning and Economic Development

 The Planning and Economic Development Division is responsible for planning for future development and growth within the town and its extraterritorial jurisdiction, enforcing land development regulations, issuing permits, overseeing projects, providing staff support to town advisory boards, assigning addresses, creating and maintaining geographic information system (GIS) zoning and development databases and representing the town on regional planning committees.

 The Planning and Economic Development Division is responsible for enforcing land development ordinances enacted by the Board of Commissioners.
-Below are links to additional information on specific ordinances.
+Below are links to additional information on other ordinances.

 Building permits are issued and inspections performed by the Orange County Building Inspections Division.
 Businesses moving into buildings that are not newly built should contact the Orange County Fire Marshal Division first.
 All commercial spaces must have a fire safety inspection, which also will determine if additional permits are needed.
 The following permits are issued by the town Planning and Economic Development Division: